How to Get the Maximum Tax Refund? A Guide to Income Tax Filing in 2025 (YA 2024)

 - Breastfeeding equipment for own use for child aged 2 and below, up to RM1,000 (Deduction allowed once every TWO (2) years)

-- Net deposit in SSPN – parents who have invested in Skim Simpanan Pendidikan Nasional (SSPN) are eligible for a tax relief of up to RM8,000
+- Net deposit in SSPN – Parents who have invested in Skim Simpanan Pendidikan Nasional (SSPN) are eligible for a tax relief of up to RM8,000

-- Child, under 18, unmarried – Parents are eligible for a tax relief of up to RM2,000 for every child unmarried under the age of 18.
-Do note that if parents file their taxes separately, only one parent is allowed to claim the deductible per child.
+- Child under 18, unmarried – Parents are eligible for a tax relief of up to RM2,000 for every child unmarried under the age of 18.
+Do note that if parents file their taxes separately, only one parent is allowed to claim the deductible per child

-- Child above 18, studying – Parents are eligible for a tax relief of up to RM2,000 for children in pre-university courses and RM8,000 for children undertaking their tertiary education such as a Diploma, Undergraduate, Masters or Doctoral Degree.
-This deductible is only valid if the course and institution is recognised by the Ministry of Education.
+- Child above 18, studying, unmarried – Parents are eligible for a tax relief of up to RM2,000 for children in pre-university courses and RM8,000 for children undertaking a diploma or higher qualification in Malaysia or a bachelor’s degree or higher qualification outside Malaysia.
+This deductible is only valid if the course and institution is recognised by Malaysia’s Ministry of Education

 - Unmarried disabled child, aged 18 and above, studying – An additional RM8,000 tax relief can be claimed for an unmarried disabled child, aged 18 and above, pursuing a diploma or higher qualification in Malaysia or a bachelor’s degree or higher qualification outside Malaysia.
-This is only valid for courses and institutions recognised by the Ministry of Education.
+This is only valid for courses and institutions recognised by Malaysia’s Ministry of Education.

-Finances – Insurance & Investments
+Finances – Insurance, Takaful, and Investments

-- Mandatory or voluntary contributions to EPF or other approved schemes have a relief of up to RM4,000
+- Mandatory or voluntary contributions to the EPF or other approved schemes have a relief of up to RM4,000

 - Private Retirement Scheme (PRS) and deferred annuity contributions are eligible for a tax relief of up to RM3,000

-- Contribution to SOCSO, up to RM350
+- Contribution to the Social Security Organisation (SOCSO) is claimable up to RM350

 Rebates

-- Total payment for zakat or fitrah
+- Total payment for zakat or zakat fitrah

 When filing your taxes, don’t forget that you must have proof of expenses, whether it’s a physical receipt or a digital copy.
 You are required to keep these receipts for up to 7 years, during which LDHN may have random audits and can request proof of payments at any time.

-ProTip: Just in case you missed it; if you’ve made a purchase online, don’t forget to download the receipts and add them to your claims.
+ProTip: Just in case you missed it, if you’ve made a purchase online, don’t forget to download the receipts and add them to your claims.
 This includes receipts for RTK test kits, books, magazines, or sports equipment for those home workouts!

 Category | Manual Filing | Online Filing (e-Filing) |

-Residents who do not carry on a business (filing the BE Form) | 30 April 2024 | 15 May 2024 |
+Residents without business source of income (filing the BE Form) | 30 April 2025 | 15 May 2025 |

-Residents who carry on a business (filing the B Form) | 30 June 2024 | 15 July 2024 |
+Residents with business source of income (filing the B Form) | 30 June 2025 | 15 July 2025 |

 Final ProTip: File your income tax as soon as possible.
 The earlier you submit your form, the faster you get your returns.
 Besides, that last-minute scramble to make the deadline just means you might miss out on a claim or two.